The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 - Limited lookups and searches in the Basic plan

-Mangools offer KWFinder as a part of their comprehensive packages, comprising of all five tools.
+Mangools offers KWFinder as a part of their comprehensive package, consisting of all five tools.
 It’s not available as a standalone product.

 - Mangools Basic – $29.90 per month